keithmburu/courses/2019-ai/week7.md

 Two kinds of recursive nodes are **long short-term memory** (LSTM) units and **gated recurrent units** (GRUs).
 LSTMs were introduced in 1997 by [Sepp Hochreiter and Shmidinhuber](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.676.4320&rep=rep1&type=pdf) but didn't see widespread use until the last several years.
 GRUs were introduced in 2014 by [Cho et al.](https://arxiv.org/pdf/1406.1078.pdf) for neural machine translation.
 In our code, we can delete the `Dense` and its requisite `Flatten` operation and replace it with an `LSTM` or `GRU` layer.

-*Note: If you are using GPU-accelerated TensorFlow, you can replace GRU and LSTM with CuDNNGRU and CuDNNLSTM in your code for much faster performance.
-Dont' forget to change your imports, as well.*
+*Note: If you are using GPU-accelerated TensorFlow, you can replace GRU and LSTM with CuDNNGRU and CuDNNLSTM, respectively, in your code for much faster performance.
+Don't forget to change your imports, as well.*

 ````python
 model = Sequential()